-The literal meaning of the word ‘sociology’ is the ‘science of society’.
-The interaction of people, ourselves, as members of society is what sociology is about.
+The literal meaning of the word ‘sociology’ is the ‘study of society’.
+We explore important changes in our society and the impact that they have had on our lives.
+The interaction of people, ourselves, as members of society is what sociology is all about.
 Social events and changes do not occur by accident.
-Sociology attempts to bring a systematic understanding to our knowledge of what goes on around us – locally, nationally and even internationally.
-Using a variety of real life case studies and theories and applying recognised research methods the sociologist sets off to try and understand our human condition a little better.
+Sociology attempts to bring a systematic understanding to our knowledge of what goes on around us locally, nationally and even internationally.
+Using a variety of real-life case studies and theories and by applying recognised research methods, the sociologist sets off to try and understand our society better and how to improve it.

 Duration: Two years

-Learning activities will be varied and diverse to reflect the nature of the subject.
-Activities will include debates, group work and practical research activities.
-You will have the opportunity to analyse a range of case studies and real life crime scenarios.
+Learning activities are varied and diverse to reflect the nature of the subject.
+Lessons activities include debates, group work and practical research activities.
+You will have the opportunity to analyse a range of case studies and real-life crime scenarios.

-- Universities see Sociology as highly desirable as it demonstrates that students can be empathetic, analytical, evaluative and flexible in their approach to learning.
+- Sociology is seen as a desirable subject by both employers and universities, as it demonstrates that students can be empathetic, independent, analytical, evaluative and flexible in their approach to work learning.